chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ## ENS

 - ENS is a service that gives your wallet address an easier to read username
-- They are usually in the format `vitalik.eth`, similar to a domain name
+- They are usually in the format `vitalik.eth` or `chase.eth`
 - When registering an ENS domain, you can set up a bidirectional mapping between your wallet address and ENS
 - Allowing users to send tokens to vitalik.eth instead of your wallet address
+- This is a similar concept to DNS, how a user would navigate to google.com instead of 172.217.0.46
 - This makes it more user friendly to share your address with others
 - This is not supported natively by the EVM, and requires integrators to support this